Silicone Hardness Selection Guide: From Shore A 10° to 80° — Which Is Right for Your Application?

 【Jun-Hsiang's Solutions】

 Using a fully closed dual-component metering system, raw materials are pumped directly from sealed drums at a 1:1 ratio into the injection unit.
 The entire process prevents air exposure and human contact, ensuring 100% contamination-free production.
-We designed a mold with micro-precision parting lines and venting systems, strictly controlling injection parameters to keep flash below 0.03mm.
+We designed a mold with micro-precision parting lines and venting systems, strictly controlling injection parameters to keep flash to an absolute minimum.
 We assisted the client in optimizing curing times and post-curing temperatures to eliminate volatiles, ensuring compliance with FDA 21 CFR 177.2600.

 【Mass Production Benefits】